Elizaveta Ersberg: Service in the Imperial Household

 Ersberg was chosen by Empress Maria Feodorovna to serve as a parlormaid at the Alexander Palace in 1898.
 Some accounts state that Ersberg came from Germany as a personal maid to Empress Alexandra Feodorovna.
 While in service to the family, she was not permitted to marry.

 She lived in the thirtieth room on the second floor of the Alexander Palace in Tsarskoe Selo, next to the room of the nursemaid Alexandra Tegleva.
 She had polished beech-wood and mahogany furniture in her suite, and an icon of Our Lady of Tsarskoe Selo hung on the wall.

 As a parlormaid, she was responsible for cleaning the rooms of Grand Duchesses Olga, Tatiana, Maria, Anastasia and Tsarevich Alexei.
 She also put together the imperial children's wardrobes and instructed the grand duchesses in needlework and knitting.
 She was close to the children of the imperial family, and attended to them when the family vacationed at Livadia Palace in Crimea.
 During World War I, Ersberg taught the grand duchesses how to care for the sick, in order to prepare them for voluntary aid work.
 She joined the imperial women, and female servants, in assisting in medical work in hospitals throughout the war.
 Ersberg wrote in letters to her family that the children of the imperial family were "modest and diligent".
 She referred to Grand Duchess Olga as "a little spoiled and capricious" and said she "could be lazy".
 She said that Grand Duchesses Tatiana and Anastasia were "always busy" with sewing and embroidery, and helped clean their rooms.
-According to her niece, Maria Nikolaevna Ersberg, Ersberg said the Tsar paid more attention to the children than the Tsarista.
+According to her niece, Maria Nikolaevna Ersberg, Ersberg said the Tsar paid more attention to the children than the Tsaritsa.
 She was affectionately called "Liza" by members of the imperial family.

 In 1905 she secured a position at court for her good friend Anna Stepanovna Demidova.
 Demidova, who was once engaged to Ersberg's brother Nikolai, was brought on to assist in her duties and later she was appointed as a governess to the children.